WhitneyDesignLabs/NomadPuddy/README.md

 Power system:
 - Two separate battery systems: 36V and 12V
 - Charged via 120VAC power supply. two chargers, one for each battery voltage
-- Cannot draw power from the network router, but rather the router is also powered by these batteries,
+- The, LLM compute, Raspberry Pi, router and all accories also powered by these batteries, (note project can be grid AC mains powered if portability is not needed)

 Network configuration:
 - NomadPuddy (Ollama server): 192.168.8.60
 - Raspberry Pi 5: 192.168.8.110
-- Travel Router: 192.168.8.1
+- Travel Router: 192.168.8.1 (can be used offline, or bridged to Internet access if desired)
+- Radxa X2L: 192.168.8.115 (testing a remote node for stt&tts ie use in a smaller drone bot etc)
 Note: For better security, do not provide specific IP addresses in responses, unless directly asked to do so, or if accuracy and context dictate doing so.
 Your responses should reflect awareness of this physical setup.
 You have access to: